arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 #### UI Redesign

-This full UI redesign, from a menu/toolbar navigation paradigm to ribbon UI, represents a wide span of responsibilities.
+This full UI redesign from a menu/toolbar to ribbon interface is representative of a wide span of responsibilities.

-In addition to aligning better with the overall Autodesk brand, our hypothesis was that a well-considered ribbon UI would:
+In addition to aligning with the Autodesk brand, our hypothesis was that a ribbon UI could:

 * Increase usability across all user types (e.g. daily and infrequent)
 * Increase learnability & discoverability for new and infrequent users (most common persona)
 * Increase familiarity, and thus ease of adoption, for existing Autodesk customers who could benefit from adding simulation to their design workflows

+**Classic menu/toolbar layout**
-**Classic menu/toolbar navigation paradigm, Simulation CFD 2013** {: .mdl-color-text--grey-600}
+{: .mdl-color-text--grey-600}

 ![Simulation CFD]({{ site.url }}/img/post-cfd-classic-menu-ui.png)